bigbrozer/awesomeness/docs/lists/self-hosted.md

 - [huginn](https://github.com/huginn/huginn) — Create agents that monitor and act on your behalf.
 Build agents that perform automated tasks for you online.

+## Family & friends

+- [poenskelisten](https://github.com/aunefyren/poenskelisten) — A self-hosted application for sharing wishlists and collaborating on gifts and presents.

 ## Diagrams

 - [kroki](https://github.com/yuzutech/kroki) — Aa unified API which creates diagrams from textual descriptions.